 Despite its size, Jura is only inhabited by approximately 200 people, who are outnumbered by the huge population of deer numbering almost 6000.

-The final island in Scotland is Scarp, in the Outer Hebrides which was abandoned in 1969.
+The last island in Scotland is Scarp, in the Outer Hebrides which was abandoned in 1969.
 The island is reached by a short boat crossing over the Sound of Scarp from Hushinish, Isle of Harris but the sea here is very shallow and landing on Scarp can be difficult when there is a swell.

 Scarp was the site of an experiment by German inventor Gerhard Zucker to deliver the island’s post by rocket mail.
 In July 1934 Zucker made two unsuccessful attempts at firing rocket mail between Scarp and Harris.
 Singed envelopes from the exploded rocket can still be seen at the island museum.